 With Google Meet, real-time captions are automatically available to every participant in the call.

-No matter which method you use to create your video, when it's uploaded to Google Drive, you have the option to also upload captions to display alongside your video content.
+No matter which method you use to create your video, when it's uploaded to Google Drive, you have the option to also upload a captions file to display alongside your video.

 Communication from CIT will always be signed by an employee's name.
 CIT will never ask for your password to keep your account active or to increase your email storage space.